fatihtatoglu/fatihtatoglu.github.io/page/en/coaching.en.md

 ![Posts](../../image/coaching.jpg)

-While studying at school, working at work, spending time with our family, and most of the period when cannot be aware, **Psychology** and **Sociology** affect our life more than we guess.
-I am not an expert on those subjects, but I faced them in my private life.
+In my personal and business life, I have found that ***Psychology*** and ***Sociology*** influence my behavior more than I expect.
+Many of my questions and inquiries were affiliated with them.

-In this section, I try to share articles about my experiences and some information I am using in my life.
+In this section, I would like to write down my experience with management, team building, corporate life, teamwork, etc.

-I've selected the name of the section **Coaching** because of my main aim, creating awareness for you with my opinions and experiences.
-Likewise, I am attaching a photo that will be suitable for this purpose to the article ([Photo Source](https://www.pexels.com/tr-tr/fotograf/ormanin-ortasinda-motosiklet-suren-iki-kisi-fotografi-1006116/)).
+I am not an expert on coaching, but I chose the name ***"Coaching"*** for this section to increase awareness and curiosity.
+Also, I have attached a photo that is suitable for this purpose ([Photo Source](https://www.pexels.com/tr-tr/fotograf/ormanin-ortasinda-motosiklet-suren-iki-kisi-fotografi-1006116/)).

-I wish you good reading in advance.

 ## Articles